CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-1-Introduction.md

 - An operating system manages memory by keeping track of what parts of memory are being used and by whom.
 It is also responsible for dynamically allocating and freeing memory space.
 - Storage space is managed by the operating system; this includes providing file systems for representing files and directories and managing space on mass-storage devices.
 - Operating system provide mechanisms for protecting and securing the operating system and users.
 Proctection measures control the access of processes or users to the resources made available by the computer system.
-- Virtualization involves abstracting a computer's hardware into several defferent execution enviroment.
+- Virtualization involves abstracting a computer's hardware into several defferent execution environment.
 - Data structures that are used in an operating system includes lists, stacks, queues, trees, and maps.
-- Computing takes place in a variety of enviroments, including traditional computing, mobile computing, client-server computing, peer-to-peer systems, cloud computing, and real-time embedded systems.
+- Computing takes place in a variety of environments, including traditional computing, mobile computing, client-server computing, peer-to-peer systems, cloud computing, and real-time embedded systems.
 - Free and open-source operating systems are available in source-code format.
 Free software is licensed to allow no-cost use, redistribution, and modification.
 GNU/Linux, FreeBSD, and Solaris are examples of popular open-source systems.

 ## 笔记目录